johndid/playground/README.md

 # playground
-This is my playground, stuff that I did to try things
+This is my playground.
+It contains files that I did to try various stuff.
+Nothing fancy, it serves only as a *programming/misc* repository.